-\abstract {} {We present a set of photometric catalogs primarily aimed at providing the community with a comprehensive database for the study of galaxy populations in the high redshift Universe.
-The set gathers data from eight \textit{JWST} NIRCam observational programs, targeting the Abell 2744 (GLASS-JWST, UNCOVER, DDT2756 and GO3990), EGS (CEERS), COSMOS and UDS (PRIMER), and GOODS North and South (JADES and NGDEEP) deep fields, for a total area of $\simeq$0.2 sq. degrees.} {Photometric estimates are obtained by means of well-established techniques, including tailored improvements designed to enhance the performance on the specific dataset.
-We also include new measurements from \textit{HST} archival data, thus collecting 16 bands spanning from 0.44 to 4.44 $\mu$m.} {A grand total of $\sim$530 thousand sources is detected on stacks of NIRCam 3.56 and 4.44 $\mu$m mosaics.
-We assess the photometric accuracy by comparing fluxes and colors against archival catalogs.
-We also provide photometric redshift estimates, statistically validated against a large set of robust spectroscopic data.} {The catalogs are publicly available on the \textsc{Astrodeep} website.}
+\abstract {} {We present a set of photometric catalogues primarily aimed at providing the community with a comprehensive database for the study of galaxy populations in the high-redshift Universe.
+The set gathers data from eight \textrm{JWST} NIRCam observational programs, targeting the Abell 2744 (GLASS-JWST, UNCOVER, DDT2756, and GO3990), EGS (CEERS), COSMOS and UDS (PRIMER), and the GOODS North and South (JADES and NGDEEP) deep fields.
+This dataset covers a total area of $\simeq$0.2 sq. degrees.} { We obtained photometric estimates by means of well-established techniques, including tailored improvements designed to enhance the performance on the specific dataset.
+We also included new measurements from \textrm{HST} archival data, spanning 16 bands from 0.44 to 4.44 $\mu$m.} {A grand total of $\sim$530 thousand sources were detected on stacks of NIRCam 3.56 and 4.44 $\mu$m mosaics.
+We assessed the photometric accuracy by comparing fluxes and colours against archival catalogues.
+We also provide photometric redshift estimates, statistically validated against a large set of robust spectroscopic data.} {The catalogues are publicly available on the \textsc{Astrodeep} website.}

 \keywords{galaxies: high redshift, galaxies: photometry}